Broncos OC Shurmur on COVID-19 list, likely out vs Eagles - WHIZ News

 Also Friday, the Broncos placed guard-center Austin Schlottmann on the reserve/COVID-19 list.

+Barring the unlikely scenario of Shurmur testing negative twice 24 hours apart before Sunday’s game, the Broncos will turn to Shula, who used to call plays for Cam Newton with the Carolina Panthers, where he was offensive coordinator from 2013-17.

-That marks four Denver players who have gone on the list this week, starting with backup quarterback Drew Lock, who tested positive for the virus when the team’s plane landed in Dallas last weekend.
-Lock learned during the flight that someone close to him had the virus and he was isolated when the team landed in Texas and he tested positive.
+Schlottman is the fourth player to go on the COVID-19 list this week, starting with backup quarterback Drew Lock, who tested positive for the virus when the team’s plane landed in Dallas last weekend.
+Lock learned during the flight that someone close to him had the virus and he was isolated when the team landed in Texas, where he tested positive.

 Bridgewater has been wearing a mask and testing every day because he was a close contact of Lock’s.
 Bridgewater has been vaccinated and said Wednesday that he “should be clear” to play Sunday as long as he keeps testing negative.